 Condition and Cause: We were requested to draft the audited financial statements and related footnote disclosures as part of our regular audit services.
 Ultimately, it is management's responsibility to provide for the preparation of the City's statements and footnotes, and the responsibility of the auditor to determine the fairness of presentation of those statements.
 From a practical standpoint, we do both for the City at the same time in connection with our audit.
-This is not unusual for us to do this with cities of your size.
+During the course of the engagement, we also adjust the City's share of SDRS pension activity.
+This is not unusual for cities of your size.

 Criteria and Effect: It is our responsibility to inform the Council that this deficiency could result in a material misstatement to the financial statements that could have been prevented or detected by the City's management.
+The City provides the information to generate the SDRS entries, reviews them, and posts them to the general ledger.

-Repeat Finding from Prior Year: Yes, prior year finding #2021-001.
+Repeat Finding from Prior Year: Yes, prior year Finding No. 2023-001.

 Recommendation: As in prior years, we have instructed management to review a draft of the auditor prepared financials in detail for their accuracy, we have answered any questions they might have, and we have encouraged research of any accounting guidance in connection with the adequacy and appropriateness of classification and disclosure in your statements.
-We are satisfied the appropriate steps have been taken to provide the City with complete financial statements.
-It is the responsibility of management and the Council to make the decision whether to accept the degree of risk associated with this condition because of cost or other considerations.
+We are satisfied the appropriate steps have been taken to provide the City with the completed financial statements.
+It is the responsibility of management and the City Council to make the decision whether to accept the degree of risk associated with this condition because of cost or other considerations.

-Response/Corrective Action Plan: The City agrees with the above finding.
-See Corrective Action Plan.
+Response/Corrective Action Plan: See City's Corrective Action Plan.